Council Tax Charges

 Adult Social Care Precept

-The offer is the option of an adult social care authority being able to charge a “precept” of up to 2% on its council tax for the financial year beginning in 2016 without holding a referendum, to assist the authority in meeting expenditure on adult social care.
-Subject to the annual approval of the House of Commons, the Secretary of State intends to offer the option of charging this “precept” in relation to each financial year up to and including the financial year 2019-20.
+The offer is the option of an adult social care authority being able to charge an additional “precept” on its council tax for the financial years from the financial year beginning in 2016 without holding a referendum, to assist the authority in meeting expenditure on adult social care.
+Subject to the annual approval of the House of Commons, the Secretary of State intends to offer the option of charging this “precept” at an appropriate level in each financial year up to and including the financial year 2019/20.

-In relation to the financial year beginning in 2016 the Secretary of State has determined (and the House of Commons has approved) a referendum principle of 4% (comprising 2% for expenditure on adult social care and 2% for other expenditure), for adult social care authorities.
-These authorities may therefore set council tax up to this percentage in 2016 without holding a referendum.
+In relation to the financial year beginning in 2018 the Secretary of State has determined (and the House of Commons has approved) a referendum principle of 6% (comprising 3% for expenditure on adult social care and 3% for other expenditure), for adult social care authorities.
+The referendum principles are limited to a maximum 6% for adult social care over the three years between 2017/18 and 2019/20 subject to a maximum of 3% in any one year.
+These authorities may therefore set council tax up to 6% in 2018 without holding a referendum.

 Each dwelling is placed in a valuation band to enable the Council to calculate the bill for each property.
 The value is based on what the property might have sold for on the open market at 1/4/1991- not the current value which is now likely to be considerably more.
 Even the values of properties built since 1991 are estimates of what they might have been worth at 1/4/1991 had they been completed.